VoodooPC

 Voodoo Computers Inc. or VoodooPC was a luxury personal computer brand and company.
 Voodoo was originally started as a niche PC maker in Calgary, Alberta, Canada.
 It was founded in 1991, and acquired by Hewlett-Packard in 2006.
-Voodoo specialized in high desktop performance computing.
-By 2013 the Voodoo name was no longer used, and was replaced by the brand name Omen, which used the same logo until 2020.
+Voodoo specialized in desktop high performance computing.
+By 2013, the Voodoo name was no longer used, and was replaced by the brand name Omen, which used the same logo until 2020.

 Desktop offering

 Voodoo PC was most well known for its desktops.
-They experimented with liquid cooling partnering with CoolIT Systems at one point.
-On June 10, 2008, the computer's complete redesign was revealed, showing a new brushed metal case and mounted 7" auxiliary screen.
+They experimented with liquid cooling partnering with CoolIT Systems.
+On June 10, 2008, the Omen computer's complete redesign was revealed, showing a new brushed metal case and mounted 7" auxiliary screen.

 History

 The company was founded in 1991 by Rahul Sood, and in 1999 Ravi Sood (brother to Rahul) joined the board of operations.
 Prior to the acquisition Voodoo employed roughly 40 people between their Canadian headquarters and their web development office in Bangalore.